keremciu/cv/index.md

 __Rapid__, Berlin, DE — _Tech Lead Software Engineer_
 ###### <sup>STACK</sup> React / nextjs / single-spa / python / k8s / aws / eks / nodejs / grahpQL

-- Implemented CI/CD for a critical Python monolith and made it compliant with the 12-factor app principles.
+- Implemented CI/CD and 12-factor app principles for a critical Python monolith.
-- Ran large-scale integration projects with multiple teams, also serving as a product manager to design the roadmap.
+- Ran large-scale integration projects with multiple teams, also serving as a PM to design the roadmap.
-- Led a team to consolidate two different AWS accounts, migrating from AWS ECS to EKS.
+- Led a team in AWS account consolidation, also migrating from ECS to EKS.
-- Automated the design-to-frontend handover process by implementing Design Tokens with an excellent team.
+- Automated the design-to-frontend handover process by implementing Design Tokens.
-- Worked on microfrontends setup and made it ready to use like a template by other teams.
+- Created a company-wide microfrontends template for standardized UI development.
-- Ensured enterprise-grade quality by implementing robust testing and security measures throughout the product.
+- Ensured enterprise-grade quality by implementing robust testing and security measures.

 `Dec 2021 - Oct 2022`
 __Feather Insurance__, Berlin, DE — _Senior Software Engineer_